Question 1. Can I use the all purpose flour mix for everything? (cakes, pie crust, etc…?)

 Baked goods that are meant to be soft and tender use less xanthan gum than pizza crusts and bread.
 Pancakes don’t need xanthan gum at all.
 If I added the xanthan gum (or guar gum) to the flour mix, I wouldn’t be able to use my mix for so many different recipes.

-I get a lot of questions from readers who are concerned about the nutritional value and glycemic load of gluten free flour mixes.
+I get a lot of questions from readers who are concerned about the nutritional value and glycemic load of gluten mixes.
+And checkout our Gluten Free Flour Recipe.
 If there is one item of nutritional data that most Americans know, its that you should eat whole grain bread.
 Eating whole grain bread may seem to be nearly impossible on a gluten free diet since most gluten free flour mixes and gluten free bread mixes rely heavily on cornstarch, tapioca starch, and potato starch.
 These starch flours contain little if any nutritional value.

 Many of you know that I created my own gluten free flour mix years ago because I wanted to make sure that my family was getting as much fiber and protein from the bread that I baked.
 But how does my flour mp mix stack up s against the wheat flours that you were accustomed to using?
 Today I found out.